The Best Fatty Liver Diet: Modified Mediterranean Diet

 Keep your portions small and don’t make it a habit eating them.
 And always remember: it’s better without having them at all – but if you can’t really take them out of your diet completely, eat these on rare occasions and in small portions.

 Sugar: I have never used sugar in any type of food that I prepared at home since 2014.
 I have never bought sugar since being diagnosed and never used it.
-We don’t need this.
+We don’t need it in our diets!

 So completely eliminating sugar from your diet is completely doable, even though in some cases it will be VERY difficult (those cravings will hit you hard and often, especially early on).
 But again, it is something you will get used to!